bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_spotify.md

 If you have time and need extra credit, you may enhance your program by also giving the user the option of selecting one or more tracks to “seed” the Spotify song recommendations system.
 To do this, you will do the following:

 1. Provide a way for the user to search for and display tracks
-1. Provide a way for the user to select the tracks they’re interested in and store the corresponding track objects in a list variable called “tracks”
+1. Provide a way for the user to select the tracks they’re interested in and store them in the `user_selections` dictionary.
-1. Allow the user to either clear out or append tracks to their tracks list.
+1. Allow the user to either clear out or append to their tracks list.

 #### [2 Points] Extra Credit: Search for similar artists